SSWConsulting/SSW.Rules.Content/rules/blazor-appstate-pattern-with-notifications/rule.md

 Note: Remember to unsubscribe from the `PropertyChanged` event to avoid any memory leaks.
 See our rule about [when to implement IDisposable](/when-to-implement-idisposable)

+Whenever the `IncrementCount()` or `Reset()` methods are invoked, any listeners on the page will invoke the handling code attached to the `PropertyChanged` event - and be able to invoke `StateHasChanged` in order to update their respective views.

+T﻿he real value of implementing `INotifyPropertyChanged` (or by using an abstraction like `BaseClass<T>` above) is when the same shared state object is used multiple times on the same page and having the `PropertyChanged` event handlers invoked from a single interaction and automatically keeping the view up to date for all components.